simplex-chat/simplexmq/rfcs/2023-10-25-remote-control.md

 - Protection against replay attacks, both during discovery and during control session.
 - Additional encryption layer inside TLS.
 - Protect host device from unauthorized access in case of controller compromise.
+- Have post-compromised security - that is, even if long term secrets were copied from the controller, and host device was made to connect to malicious controller device, prevent malicious controller from accessing the host device data.
 - Support general high-level interactions common for many applications:
   - RPC pattern for commands executed by the host application.
   - Events sent by host to update controller UI.